Best Nike Running Shoes of 2025

 • Fairly aggressive 10-millimeter drop

-The Nike Structure 25 is one of the best stability running shoes we’ve recently tested, and we feature it in our best stability running shoes guide.
-As Nike’s most stable shoe, it has a higher level of new foam to boost support and stability.
-The midsole makes a wide platform, and the increased rocker helps guide the foot into a more neutral stride — the intent of stability running shoes.
-While there is a Zoom Air unit at the forefoot for responsive cushioning, overall, this shoe is less springy than others in this guide
+The Nike Structure 25 is one of the best stability running shoes we’ve recently tested and is a great option if you overpronate.
+This shoe is featured in our Best Stability Running Shoes guide, where you can learn more about overpronation and who could benefit from this type of shoe.
+As a stability shoe, the Structure 25 has a higher level of new foam to boost support and guide the foot into a more neutral stride.
+The midsole makes a wide platform, and the shoe has an increased rocker, both of which help with its overall stability.
+While there is a Zoom Air unit at the forefoot for responsive cushioning, overall, this shoe is less springy than others in this guide.

 Claimed Weight: 11.4 ounces (322 grams) | Drop: 10 millimeters | Support: Stability